microsoft/pxt-arcade/docs/test/tutorials/music.md

 You have made your own prototype Zune!

-This doesn't work quite like the first Zune, but when you click **Done**, your code will open in our project editor and you can use variables and arrays to make your player work more like the original.
+This doesn't work quite like the original, but when you click **Done**, your code will open in our project editor and you can use variables and arrays to make your player work more like a Zune would have.

 Don't forget to share your music with your friends and family!